 - Sample tools and templates

 The SPNS WOC Initiative has directly improved the health and well-being of women with HIV.
 Along the way, the WOC grantees gained new capabilities that they can use to help other patients in similar circumstances.
 This IHIP implementation guide offers lessons learned and strategies gleaned from those experiences, thus enabling others to replicate this important work.

-Topic(s): Cultural Competence, HIV Care Continuum, Step 2: Identifying Cases through HIV Testing & Diagnosis, Step 3: Connecting People with HIV to Quality HIV Care, Step 4: Keeping People with HIV in Quality HIV Care, HIV Primary Care, Health Disparities, Heterosexual Women and Men, Racial & Ethnic Subpopulations, African Americans, Latinos (U.S.)
+Topic(s): Cultural Competence, HIV Care Continuum, Step 2: Identifying Cases through HIV Testing & Diagnosis, Step 3: Connecting People with HIV to Quality HIV Care, Step 4: Keeping People with HIV in Quality HIV Care, HIV Primary Care, Health Disparities, African Americans, Latinos (U.S.), Women

 Resource type: Articles, Reports, and Manuals